Hamiltonian Lie algebroids: Open questions, conjectures, outlook

 \begin{Question} What are the obstructions to the existence of a (bracket-compatible) $D$-momentum section in the general case? \end{Question}

-A small hint as to a general obstruction theory is given in Prop.~\ref{prop:Rank1Obstr}, which states (for the rank 1 case) that non-vanishing curvature of $D$ at a singular point of the anchor is an obstruction to the existence of a $D$-momentum section.
+A small hint as to a general obstruction theory is given in Proposition \ref{prop:Rank1Obstr}, which states (for the rank 1 case) that non-vanishing curvature of $D$ at a singular point of the anchor is an obstruction to the existence of a $D$-momentum section.
 A more difficult problem yet is that any obstruction theory formulated in terms of the bigraded algebra $\Omega^{\bullet,\bullet}(M,A)$ will depend on the choice of $D$.
-So when there is a nonzero obstruction to a $D$-momentum section, it may still happen that there is another connection for which it does vanish.
+As we have seen in Example~\ref{ex:cylinder2}, when there is a nonzero obstruction to a $D$-momentum section, it may still happen that there is another connection for which it does vanish.